robotpy/robotpy-wpilib/README.md

 RobotPy WPILib
 ==============

+WARNING: This library is not officially supported by FIRST and therefore should be advised not to be used in competitions.
+Since python is not supported, Control System Advisors and Field Technical Adivsors are not trained and not required to assist if a non official language is used on a robot during an official FIRST event.
+The officially supported languages can be found here: [FRC Control Systems](https://wpilib.screenstepslive.com/s/4485) This project can be used in any manner outside of an official FIRST Robotics Event.

 [![Build Status](https://travis-ci.org/robotpy/robotpy-wpilib.svg)](https://travis-ci.org/robotpy/robotpy-wpilib)

 This repository contains the source code for a 100% python implementation of WPILib, the library used to interface with hardware for the FIRST Robotics Competition.
 Teams can use this library to write their robot code in Python, a powerful dynamic programming language.